-The Department of Structural Engineering will be accepting applications to our graduate program beginning mid-August at gradapply.ucsd.edu.
-The deadline to submit an application for 2014-15 is January 6, 2014.
+The Department of Structural Engineering will be accepting applications to our graduate program beginning August 20, 2014 at gradapply.ucsd.edu.
+The deadline to submit an application for 2015-16 is December 15, 2014.

 The Department of Structural Engineering offers instruction leading to the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) in Structural Engineering (SE).
 The graduate program is aimed at training a select number of highly skilled professionals in structural engineering with the academic and engineering credentials to assume leadership roles in industry and academia.